-A course designed to a) help students understand the meaning of a liberal arts and sciences education and the organization and structure of college degree requirements; b) build the student's confidence in the ability to study and learn in a formal academic setting; c) diagnose current individual skill levels in the areas of writing, reading comprehension, reading rate, vocabulary, and math; d) continue development of study skills for note-taking, textbook analysis, time management, test-taking, and listening; and e) help students understand college-level writing requirements and demystify writing as a skill.
+A course designed to 1) help students understand the meaning of a liberal arts and sciences education and the organization and structure of college degree requirements; 2) build the student's confidence in the ability to study and learn in a formal academic setting; 3) diagnose current individual skill levels in the areas of writing, reading comprehension, reading rate, vocabulary, and math; 4) continue development of study skills for note-taking, textbook analysis, time management, test-taking, and listening; and 5) help students understand college-level writing requirements and demystify writing as a skill.
 Graded as pass/fail.